pritessh/NS-CTF-1/Readme.md

 ## Challange: 1

-In this challange i did run Nmap on host for identify ports and version of service.
+In this challange i did Nmap scan on host for identify ports and version of service.

 ![](https://github.com/pritessh/NS-CTF-1/blob/master/images/1.png)